 Head of Wealth Management

-Keith MacDonald is a partner in EY’s global financial services practice where his responsibilities include leading its services to wealth managers and private banks.
+Keith MacDonald is a partner in EY’s global financial services practice where his responsibilities include their services to wealth managers and private banks.
 He has led a wide range of strategic and transformational programmes across the industry, UK and internationally.
 He leads EY’s development and thought leadership in the wealth management and private banking sector, and is a regular contributor to conferences and publications.
-Prior to joining EY, Keith was a partner at Capco leading the firm’s retail/corporate/ wealth practice.
-Before that he was vice president of Capgemini Ernst & Young where he ran the banking consulting business.

 Senior Programme Manager, CS-MIP Programme